Dcoxmen/unit-4-game/README.md

 ### Option Two: Star Wars RPG Game (Challenge)

+I have taken the concepts below and applied them to the martial arts dojo game created.
+Started out with the star wars theme but wanted to a make it a little more original.
+I used old kung fu movie clip sound bytes in the interactivity.

 ![Star Wars](Images/2-StarWars.jpg)

 1. [Watch the demo](https://youtu.be/klN2-ITjRt8).

 2. Here's how the app works:

-   - When the game starts, the player will choose a character by clicking on the fighter's picture.
+   - When the game starts, the player will choose a character by clicking on the picture.
 The player will fight as that character for the rest of the game.

    - The player must then defeat all of the remaining fighters.
 Enemies should be moved to a different area of the screen.